Rhythm Control Medication for Atrial Fibrillation

 Amiodarone is considered the most effective of these medications in attaining and maintaining normal sinus rhythm, but is often the medication of last resort due to its lung toxicity and potential for long-term adverse effects.3 One patient who took amiodarone mentioned that it can make you to turn blue like a “Smurf.”
 Now that’s an undesirable attribute for a medication!

 Many patients have told us that rhythm control drugs just left them feeling badly and persistently tired.
 For most, these medications worked at first, and in some cases controlled their afib for years, but eventually stopped working.
 When medication proves unsuccessful, catheter ablation or surgical ablation may be considered.
-For more information about these procedures, see Can Afib Be Cured?.
+For more information about these procedures, see Procedures for Afib.

 While on rhythm control medication, anticoagulation is important as well.
 Conventional wisdom among doctors has been that if a patient was in normal sinus rhythm, the risk of stroke was decreased so significantly that anticoagulation was unnecessary.
 But recent studies have discovered that patients who stopped taking anticoagulants once their normal sinus rhythm was restored were actually at greater risk of stroke.4

-In addition to deciding whether the patient should be on rate control or rhythm control medication, the doctor must decide whether the patient should be on anticoagulant medication.
+In addition to deciding whether the patient should be on rate control or rhythm control medication, the doctor must decide whether the patient should be on anticoagulant medication to prevent strokes.